DMA 160-2 | DIGITAL PHOTOGRAPHY | SUMMER SESSION C 2018

 Attendance is taken very seriously and is especially important since we only have 11 classes in the entire Summer Session (we have one class day off for Labor Day).
 Each unexcused absence will result in one full letter grade down (from an A to an B, for example).
 If there is an emergency and you must miss class, email me before class.
 Absences will not be excused after the fact except in extreme circumstances.
 Illness requires a doctor’s note.
 If you are more than 10 minutes late, you will be marked tardy.
-Two results in one unexcused absence.
+If you are more than 20 minutes late, you will be marked as an unexcused absence.
+Two tardies result in one unexcused absence.
 The most important thing is to communicate with me honestly if you need to miss class or be late to class.

 Readings are assigned to complement the lectures and discussions so it is important to remain caught up on the readings.
 A short paragraph in response to the reading is due by the beginning of class of the due date.
 Responses are to be posted to class site by this time.
 You will be graded less on your writing style and more on your thoughtful responses to the content.
 In short, prove to me that you read the text and that you understood it and took something away from it.
 Reading responses are graded on a pass/fail basis and there are no make-ups for late responses.
 All readings will be available as PDFs and links.
 The majority of the readings are assigned from the book The Photograph as Contemporary Art (third edtion) by Charlotte Cotton, so if you’d like a physical copy of most of the readings, I recommend buying the book.